Words Mean Things: On Training, Coaching, And Athletes

 For dogs, you teach it to sit, when you say “sit”, to heel when you say “heel”, and to come when you snap your fingers or whistle.

 Same principle for a personal trainer.
 You walk into the gym, they tell you exactly what exercises to do, when, and exactly how often, without ever mentioning why you are doing that exercise in the first place.

-Coaches teach you the methods, show you how “commands” are applied and let you decide how and when to apply the trained methods.
+Coaches teach you the methods, show you how “commands” are applied and eventually let you decide how and when to apply the trained methods.

 A Personal Trainer trains people, Coaches train people how to train better.